opeymd/mintfab1000/index.md

 - fuck kim and your skid marks
 - fuck your "titles"
 - fuck who you "think" you are
-- fuck what you think you can do (little kids make you look stupid and can do a million times better you just dont know it yet and Im embarrased for you)
+- fuck what you think you can do (little kids make you look stupid and can do what you do a million times better you just dont know it yet and Im embarrased for you)
 - fuck "your" money and what you "think" you got
 - fuck your neighborhood and bullshit clicks
 - fuck your tech